puppetlabs-toy-chest/puppet-quest-guide/quests/defined_resource_types.md

 will use your defined resource type to specify the set of users you want to manage on a system.

-Before creating the manifest where you will define this class, open the the public key file you generated and copy the contents so you'll be able to paste it into your manifest.
+Before creating the manifest where you will define this class, open the public key file you generated and copy the contents so you'll be able to paste it into your manifest:

     vim ~/.ssh/id_rsa.pub

 Copy only the actual key.
 Don't include the `ssh-rsa` and `learning@puppet.vm`.
 Be careful not to include any leading or trailing whitespace.

-Now create a `pasture_users.pp` profile manifest.
+Now create a `pasture_users.pp` profile manifest:

     vim profile/manifests/pasture_dev_users.pp